Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 But this is actually the end boss of globalism.

-You might think it's Keir Starmer or something, but actually no.
+You might think it's Keir Starmer or something, but actually, no.

 Yes.

-This is basically the top globalists, and the Bank of International Settlements is like the top institution.
+And the Bank of International Settlements is like the top institution.

 You never hear about it.